-What does this mean for me?
+What does a health insurance rate rise mean for me?

-Why did health insurance rates go up?
+Why did health insurance rates go up in previous years?

-- increased hospital costs (including doctors’ charges),
+- increased hospital costs (including doctors’ charges);

-- an increase in medical equipment and changing technology,
+- an increase in medical equipment and changing technology;

-- the growing number of complex and expensive procedures available in private hospitals, and
+- the growing number of complex and expensive procedures available in private hospitals; and

 These proposed changes are reviewed, and if the insurer can’t sufficiently justify why they need to increase their premiums, the proposal will be rejected.